 Explorer-type menus and toolbar containers: Allow you to create menu bars and toolbars.
 Menus and toolbars allow users to select from a specified list of options (in the case of a menu) or buttons (in the case of a toolbar) to cause some change to the application.
-For more information, see Using Menus, Toolbars, and Toolboxes.
+See Using Menus, Toolbars, and Toolboxes.

 Secondary windows: Display data in popup windows or dialogs.
 The dialog framework in ADF Faces provides an infrastructure to support building pages for a process displayed in a new popup browser window separate from the parent page.
 Multiple dialogs can have a control flow of their own.
-For more information, see Using Popup Dialogs, Menus, and Windows.
+See Using Popup Dialogs, Menus, and Windows.

 Core structure components and tags: Provide the tags needed to create pages and layouts, such as documents, forms and subforms, and resources.
 These tags are discussed in various chapters.